getcarina/getcarina.com/_tutorials/2016-05-09-migrate-cluster.md

 ### Store data off-cluster

 Containers excel at ephemeral computing workloads.
 Because of their ephemeral nature, they are not well-suited to storing persistent data.
 Consider storing your data off-cluster by [connecting a Carina container to a Rackspace Cloud Database]({{ site.baseurl }}/docs/tutorials/data-stores-mysql-prod/) or [connecting a Carina container to an ObjectRocket MongoDB instance]({{ site.baseurl }}/docs/tutorials/data-stores-mongodb-prod/).
 If your persistent data is stored off-cluster then migrating to a new cluster can be as simple as running your application on a new cluster and connecting it to your persistent data store.

-### Back up your data on a schedule

-If you prefer to store your data on-cluster, learn how to [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/), and combine that with [scheduling tasks with a cron container]({{ site.baseurl }}/docs/tutorials/schedule-tasks-cron/) to back up your data on a schedule.

 ### Troubleshooting